Frequently asked questions

 Yes, this is possible.
 Please inform us as soon as possible, if you are unable to study during your course period.
 We will put your course on hold, so your course period will not expire unused.
 When a course has been put on hold, you will not have access to the course.

 This principle cannot be invoked retroactively: you need to contact your Roser coach before interrupting your studies, and not after.

 A condition for putting your course on hold is a new starting date for continuing your course.

 If you did not successfully complete the exam, you can do a re-exam within two weeks after the first exam.
 The resit needs to be scheduled within the eight weeks of the standard course duration.
 We therefore advise you to schedule your first exam at least two weeks before the end of your eight weeks’ access.
 This ensures you will have time to participate in the re-exam, if necessary.

 Will change requests be implemented in the software?

 We aim to offer standardized software, so changes to our software will only take place after a thorough evaluation process.
-We advise to involve our consultants in change requests before these requests are registered and formally requested via our Tick-IT system.
+We advise to involve our consultants in change requests before these requests are registered and formally requested via our Customer Hub system.
 Changes that are too customer specific will not be implemented.

 Many change requests require upfront studies by several specialists in our team.
 In many cases, additional cost will be invoiced for these studies without any guarantee or commitment that these changes will be implemented in the software.